MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 - The 3D model provided during model conversion does not resemble the surfaces of the actual object detected by the sensors on HoloLens.

-You can confirm object measurements and **Length Unit** type by double-clicking the object anchor in the PC app.
+You can confirm object measurements and **Length Unit** type by double-clicking the object anchor in the PC app to open the **Properties** tab.

 ![Properties tab with My chair measurements](media/AOA-chair-properties.PNG "Properties tab with My chair measurements")